How to plan your surf trip to Morocco

 Although Morocco is a safe place to visit, we highly suggest booking all your external day trips and activities in advance, to make sure the company you choose has a reputation and follows all regulations and procedures.
 When considering these trips on-site, you need to be careful in dealing with the vendors in the souks and markets who will sometimes try to persuade the customers to get cheaper items or trips for a bigger price.
 So make sure you make your research in terms of the pricing and conditions of what’s practised in Morocco.

-Health and Immunizations in Morocco
+Health and Immunizations for your Surf Trip to Morocco

 You are recommended to have the basic vaccinations in your system so you can enter Morocco and have no risk in getting these diseases: measles-mumps-rubella (MMR), tetanus, chickenpox, polio, Hepatitis A and typhoid.
 These last two you need to be very careful as you can get them from food or water.
 The tap water in Morocco is not advisable to drink if you are not a local.